 Fabric and Other Supplies

 NOTE: The ingredients shown below are for ONE 20″ wide x 14″ high placemat.
 Because we were extra fussy about our fussy cutting, we opted to work with a larger piece of fabric than absolutely necessary.
 If you too are extra fussy, go with the larger yardage amounts listed below.
-If you are less fussy, the smaller yardage amounts will work fine.
+If you are less fussy or are working with random/tossed motifs, the smaller yardage amounts will work fine.
 If you are new to fussy cutting, check out our handy step-by-step tutorial.

 - ½ – ¾ yard of 44″+ wide quilting weight fabric for the front top panel